Register your office to receive a $50 credit towards your first case.

 The technology a lab uses is one of the biggest factors in its production speed.
 Labs that have embraced digital dentistry can create restorations much faster than those relying solely on traditional methods.
 For example, some labs use an additive manufacturing process that builds crowns layer by layer directly from digital designs, offering incredible accuracy and speed.
 The complexity of the case and the specific materials required also play a role, but a lab equipped with modern CAD/CAM systems and 3D printers will almost always have a head start.
 This efficiency means you can schedule patient appointments with more confidence and reduce the time they spend in temporaries.

-Standard vs. Rush Delivery Options
+Choosing Between Standard and Rush Delivery

 Every dental practice occasionally faces a case that needs to be turned around quickly.
 That’s why it’s important to partner with a lab that offers flexible delivery options.
 Most digital labs have standard in-lab timelines, such as three days for a full zirconia crown, which is already quite fast.
 However, you should also ask about their options for rush delivery.
 Understanding their capacity for expedited cases can be a lifesaver when you have a patient with an urgent need.
 A reliable lab will be transparent about what’s possible and will work with you to meet tight deadlines without sacrificing the quality of the final restoration.